 • Host: Department of Political Science, LU

-• Registration to the course through the webform (cec.lu.se)
+• Registration for the course is closed.

 • Course convenors: Fariborz Zelli and Nils Droste